Music Interface

 2. Launch Minecraft with the mod installed.

-## Common Issues
+## ⚠️ Common Errors

-* `music_data.json` is located in `assets/musicinterface/`
+* `music_data.json` is correctly placed inside `assets/musicinterface/`

 * the JSON is valid

-* every `id` is unique
+* the `id` is unique

-* the pack is enabled in-game
+* the pack is **properly enabled** in-game

 * the `.ogg` file actually exists